 Consider the Venue Noise Cancelling set, with its active noise-cancellation technology, 24-hour battery life, monitor mode, and find-your-headphones feature.
 There’s also the Crusher 360 Ultra-Realistic set with an ultra-fast charging option – enjoy 3-hours of battery life with a 10-minute charge.

 Speaking of specialty companies, there is arguably no bigger player in the headphone market than Beats by Dre.
 With a music legend’s name attached to the name, the headphones already appeal to the music market.

 They used to have a reputation for sacrificing accuracy for bass, but in recent years (especially since they were bought by Apple) they have made strides to address this problem.
 Many artists, producers, and sound engineers find this brand is the best choice.

-From the iconic lowercase “b” symbols on the individual phones to the sleek, black-on-black color scheme that oozes style, these headphones are iconic.
-They are also available in other colors and styles, and possess some of the most highly rated sound quality on the market.
+From the iconic lowercase “b” symbols on the individual phones to the sleek, black-on-black colour scheme that oozes style, these headphones are iconic.
+They are also available in other colours and styles, and possess some of the most highly rated sound quality on the market.